damnhandy/Handy-URI-Templates/README.md

 ## Composite Values

 The URI Template spec supports [composite values](http://tools.ietf.org/html/rfc6570#section-2.4.2) where the variable may be a list of values of an associative array of (name, value) pairs.
 The template processor always treats lists as java.util.List and name/value pairs as a java.util.Map.
-Lists and Maps work with any supported type that is not anoth List, Map, or array.
+Lists and Maps work with any supported type that is not another List, Map, or array.

 ## POJOs as Composite Values

-The template process can treat simple Java objects as composite value.
+The template processor can treat simple Java objects as composite value.
 When a POJO is set on a template variable and the variable specifies the an explode modifier "*", a [VarExploder](http://damnhandy.github.com/Handy-URI-Templates/apidocs/com/damnhandy/uri/template/VarExploder.html) is invoked.
 The purpose of the `VarExploder` is to expose the object properties as name/value pairs.

 For most use cases, the [DefaultVarExploder](http://damnhandy.github.com/Handy-URI-Templates/apidocs/com/damnhandy/uri/template/DefaultVarExploder.html) should be sufficient.
 The `DefaultVarExploder` is a VarExploder implementation that takes in a Java object and extracts the properties for use in a URI Template.
 This class is called by default when a POJO is passed into the UriTemplate and the explode modifier is present on the variable.
 Given the following URI template expression: